raceintospace/raceintospace/doc/manual/manual.md

 #### CIA/KGB Statistics

-This shows the Safety ratings of your hardware, compared to your opponent's known hardware.
+This shows the Safety ratings of your hardware, compared to your opponent's known and suspected hardware and estimated Safety.

 ### Capitol / Politburo